Israel Friedlander: Youth movement pioneer

 In 1909 Friedlander became the founding president of Young Judaea, an amalgam of several Zionist youth groups.
 In 1912, together with Rabbi Mordecai Kaplan, a professor of homiletics and philosophy of religion at the Jewish Theological Seminary, he guided young Jewish adults in combating assimilation into secular American society or Reform circles.
 These efforts resulted in a popular lecture series, which were a predecessor of the Young Israel movement to combat the wave of assimilation by Jews.

-Friedlander was also active on behalf of the Uptown Talmud Torah, speaking at fundraising events for the New York institution across the region.

 Affiliations

 Friedlander was the Chairman of the Board of Trustees of the Bureau of Education of the Jewish community in New York.
 He was part of the Governing Board of the Intercollegiate Menorah Society, the Executive Committee of Bureau of Education of the Jewish Community of New York City and the Executive Committee of the Federation of American Zionists.
-He was known for his ardent support of Zionism.

 Relief missions

 In 1918, Friedlander was invited to travel to Mandate Palestine as the Jewish representative of a Red Cross relief mission.

 In January 1920, Friedlander traveled to Poland as part of a four-member commission of the American Jewish Joint Distribution Committee to distribute $35 million to starving Jews in Poland and Ukraine.
 The US State Department gave its permission for the trip, but would not issue passports or afford any protection to the commission members.
-On July 5, Friedlander and Rabbi Bernard Cantor were murdered by soldiers of the Red Cavalry near Kamenetz-Podolsk, Ukraine.
+On July 5, Friedlander and Rabbi Bernard Cantor were killed by Red Army cavalry soldiers of near Kamenetz-Podolsk, Ukraine after they were mistaken for Polish officers.

 After her husband's death, Lilian moved her family back to England; two years later, upon the death of her sister who was living in Palestine, she relocated to her sister's home in Zikhron Ya'akov.